 Google has turned from a pure search engine to a hybrid answer engine, and now they like nothing more but to show you the answer in the SERP, whenever possible.

 This feature is called featured snippets, and I’m sure you saw them crop up again and again because almost every query has one, especially on mobile and in voice search.

-There are things you can do to optimize for snippets but recent studies show that Google actually prefers to parse content form Amp-ed pages.
+There are things you can do to optimize for snippets, but recent studies show that Google actually prefers to parse content from Amp-ed pages.

 What does this mean for snippet optimization?